 To enable us to provide a voluntary service for the benefit of the public in a particular geographical area as specified in our constitution;

-Our processing also includes the use of CCTV systems for the prevention and prosecution of crime.

 What is the legal basis for processing your personal data?

 Most of our data is processed because it is necessary for our legitimate interests or the legitimate interests of a third party (such as another organisation in the Church of England).
 An example of this would be our safeguarding work to protect children and adults at risk.
 We will always take into account your interests, rights and freedoms.